Uralstech/uralstech.github.io/_posts/2023-07-07-hAI!-Friend.md

 ---
-layout: post
-title:  "[PROJECT] hAI!
+title:  "hAI!
 Friend: Your ideal AI friend who will always be with you!"
 tags: [Project,AI,App,Unity]
 ---
 hAI! is your ideal AI friend who will always be with you!
 Take a picture or a selfie to create your friend's realistic avatar.
 Name and describe your friend's personalities.
 Tell your friend about yourself.
 Then, start chatting with the power of ChatGPT!